 The Googles, Facebooks, and Amazons of the world have spoiled customers, providing them with seamless experiences, on-demand, wherever and however they want.
-And now, it’s time Financial Institutions do the same, and I’ll show you how below.
+And now, it’s time Financial Institutions and other BFSIs do the same, and I’ll show you how below.
 But before you can solve the problem, you need to understand it.

 The Problem For Banking Customers